 Flexible Plan: You're billed monthly for each user account.
 You can add and remove users at any time and pay only for accounts used that month.
 You can cancel service at any time to stop all payments.

 Annual Plan: You're billed monthly at a discounted rate.
 To earn the discount, you commit to paying a full year's subscription for a minimum number of user licenses.
 You can purchase more licenses at any time, but you can reduce licenses only when renewing your contract at the end of a year.
 If you cancel service before a year is up, you still pay for the full year.

-The annual plan isn’t available if you purchased business email powered by G Suite Basic, via your personal Gmail account, or if you signed up for G Suite Business online.
+The Annual Plan isn’t available in certain countries, if you purchased business email powered by G Suite Basic via your personal Gmail account, or if you signed up for G Suite Business online.